percona/psmdb-docs/source/comparison.rst

 Profiling Rate Limiting
 -----------------------

-Profiling Rate Limiting was added to |PSMDB| in v3.4 with ``--rateLimit`` argument.
-Since v3.6 MongoDB Community (and Enterprise) Edition includes a similar option slowOpSampleRate_.
+Profiling Rate Limiting was added to |PSMDB| in v3.4 with the ``--rateLimit`` argument.
+Since v3.6, MongoDB Community (and Enterprise) Edition includes a similar option slowOpSampleRate_.
 Please see :ref:`rate-limit` for more information.

 .. _slowOpSampleRate: https://docs.mongodb.com/manual/reference/program/mongod/index.html#cmdoption-mongod-slowopsamplerate